Sl1mb0/castline/README.md

 Additional features of `castline`:

-- The `--feeding-frenzy` option
-  - Provides general information about the ratio of packet size/amount that begins to stress the target system
+- Provide information about packet loss in relation to packet size/amount.
       - Must know how many packets or "requests" are being responded to successfully; how many aren't
-      - run three different tests with three different ratios to provide some general information about the network's capabilities
+      - run three different tests with three different quantities each of size/amount and inform user of percentage of packets not responded to
+      - allow user to specify custom packet size/amount; will output total and percent of packets lost

 My goal is to add more features to `castline`, but I'm a network n00b